danieltomasz/danieltomasz.github.io/content/blog/_drafts/useful-tools-for-academics.md

      {{< tweet 1370854729203474436 >}}

 - Espanso
-  -  Use espanso to enter today date
+  -  Use espanso to enter today date using `:today`